ClassyCircuit/Blog/README.md

 * When making narrower - logo height must become smaller (along with img)
 * footer sticky at bottom
 * navbar sticky at top
+* TinyMCE needs a separate row which is wider than article itself, but article stays within its own bounds to have correct preview.

 Text editor summary:

 DO NOT USE:
 CKEditor - shitty documentation, toolbar config sucks, no blazor support at all, hacky.

+USE:
+TinyMCE self hosted version, integrates nicely with Blazor out of the box.